rcst/rim/README.md

 # Usage

-This section only demonstrate using the packages R-function directly accessible to the user.
+This section only demonstrates the package’s R-function directly accessible to the user.
 On how to use the package’s `knitr` engine see [this page](https://rcst.github.io/rim/).